 Dietary and Herbal Supplements

-- Is intended to supplement the diet
+- Are made to supplement the diet

-- Is labeled as being a dietary supplement.
+- Are labeled as being dietary supplements.